Asteroid City: Development and casting

 In September 2020, it was reported Wes Anderson would write and direct a romance film, which he would produce with Jeremy Dawson of American Empirical Pictures and Steven Rales of Indian Paintbrush.
 By February 2021, Michael Cera and Jeff Goldblum entered negotiations to star; the film was then described as being about a "group of brainy teenagers".
+Cera ultimately did not join the cast, but went on to star in Anderson's next film.
 Tilda Swinton was the first person to officially join the cast, in June 2021.
 In May 2023, Anderson talked about how the COVID-19 pandemic inspired the film and its story, saying: "I don't think there would be a quarantine in the story if we weren't experiencing it.
 It wasn't deliberate...Writing is the most improvisational part of the whole process.
 It relies on having nothing."

 Bill Murray was originally cast as the motel manager, but had to drop out of the role due to being infected with COVID-19, leading to Steve Carell playing the part instead.
-However, after his recovery, he arrived at the film set in Spain, and while Anderson could not add another role to the film, he gave Murray the role of Tab Whitney, the actor playing Jock Larkings, business titan of the company bearing his name, which was an additional character created for a short promotional film trailer.
+Asteroid City is therefore the first Anderson film since his feature-length debut, 1996's Bottle Rocket, to not feature a performance from Murray.
+However, after Murray's recovery, he arrived at the film set in Spain, and while Anderson could not add another role to the film, he gave Murray the role of Tab Whitney, the actor playing Jock Larkings, business titan of the company bearing his name, which was an additional character created for a short promotional film trailer.